 The perfectly round pompon dahlia ‘Franz Kafka’

-Decorative dahlias are double dahlias that feature flat, oval petals with tips on the end.
+Decorative dahlias are doubles that feature flat, oval petals with tips on the end.
 Formal varieties have regular, evenly placed petals, while informal varieties tend to be arranged in a more haphazard way.
 Both varieties grow to over 40 inches.

 Decorative dahlia ‘Lisa Dark Pink’

-Cactus and semi-cactus dahlias.
-Both have narrow pointed petals that roll back on themselves, giving them a spiky look.
+Cactus and semi-cactus dahlias have narrow pointed petals that roll back on themselves, giving them a spiky look.
 Cactus types are rolled for their full length, while semi cactus types include a mix of flat and rolled petals.
-Both are considered double flowers and reach an average height of around 40 inches.
+Both reach an average height of around 40 inches.

 Orange cactus dahlia